NCSU-Libraries/data-science-cookbook/Tableau/geolocated-bar-chart-maps.md

-# **How to Create a Bar Chart over a Map in Tableau**
+# How to Create a Bar Chart over a Map in Tableau

-### Written by the Data Visualization Lab
+> Written by the Data Visualization Lab

-## **Part 1: Uploading the Data**
+## Part 1: Uploading the Data
- We are going to be using a **fictious** dataset for this tutorial.
-The dataset include a survey of how many households in different cities that have a dog or a cat as a pet.
+ We are going to be using a **fictitious** dataset for this tutorial.
+The dataset includes a survey of how many households in different cities that have a dog or a cat as a pet.
 1. Open Tableau and under ‘Connect’ - ‘To a file’ , click on 'Microsoft Excel'
 2. Find the excel file titled "Dogs Vs. Cats" and click open
 3. In your Data Source view, Choose the sheet in which your working data is and drag that sheet to where it says “Drag Sheets here”.
-CLicke Here for how your dashboard should look: [Insert Image 1 here.]
+Click Here for how your dashboard should look: [Insert Image 1 here.]
 4. Make sure Tableau is interpreting your Data Types correctly. (e.g., the Location column may need to be changed from a simple string to being assigned the Geographic Role of City)
 5. Click on the icon at the top of a column to change the data type:
 6. Make sure all dimensions match a location, data type, number value, etc. Please see example below [Insert Image 2]

-## **Part 2: Creating Bar Chart Calculations**
+## Part 2: Creating Bar Chart Calculations

 You will have to create a few new fields before creating your graphic.